hmcfabfive/coconut-tutorial/Pipeline.md

 ```python
 func(args, obj.attribute.method(args))[index]
 ```

+With pipelines it's a lot easier and clearer to see what is happening and where the data is flowing.

 <br/>

-For a more concrete example, consider the following Python:
+For a more concrete example, consider the following Python code:
 ```python
 print(sum(list(filter(lambda x: x % 2 == 0, range(10)))))
 ```